 So don’t weight like me!
 (I know…dumb joke haha.)

-A pair of dumbbells like these from Amazon are totally worth it.
+A pair of dumbbells is totally worth it.

 3. Flat resistance bands